Debbie Taylor: Recording career

 After her mother signed a contract with Decca allowing her to record as Debbie Taylor, she began recording at the Royal Studio owned by Willie Mitchell in Memphis, Tennessee.
 Her first session in 1968 produced the tracks “I Get the Blues" and "The Last Laugh Is on The Blues” (Decca 32090), followed by "Check Yourself" / "Wait Until I'm Gone" (Decca 32259).
 Written by Isaac Hayes and David Porter, who produced an unreleased version of the song by Ruby Johnson, Taylor's version of "Check Yourself" reached #37 on the R&B chart in 1968.
 The song, "a haunting blues-flavoured ballad", featured an "emotive performance" by Taylor.

-In March 1969 she started recording for the New York based GWP label started by Gerard Purcell, which ran its affairs from 150 East 52nd Street.
+In March 1969, she started recording for the New York-based GWP label started by Gerard Purcell, which ran its affairs from 150 East 52nd Street.
 Her first record, "Never Gonna Let Him Know" (GWP 501), launched the label and reached #18 on the national R&B chart and #86 on the pop chart.
 However, later releases on GWP were less commercially successful.
-In 1972, she left the GWP label.
-Purcell teamed her with Terry Phillips and Boo Frazier at Perception Records, and they recorded her first album, Comin’ Down On You, produced by David Jordan, arranged by Patrick Adams, and issued by the Today label.
+In 1972, she left the label.
+Purcell teamed her with Terry Phillips and Boo Frazier at Perception Records, and they recorded her first album, Comin' Down On You, produced by David Jordan, arranged by Patrick Adams, and issued by the Today label.
 Jordan also produced sessions with her backed by MFSB in Philadelphia, which included the single "I Have Learned To Do Without You", co-written by Jordan with J. J. Barnes and Don Davis, which was issued by Polydor Records in late 1973.
 However, commercial success still eluded her.

 In 1975 she recorded "I Don’t Wanna Leave You" with Jordan in New York, with a full band and orchestra featuring Earl Van Dyke on keyboards.
 The recording was leased to Arista Records, and the single rose to #32 on the R&B chart and #100 on the pop chart at the end of 1975.
 The single was also released in the UK and Europe but in an inferior edited version.
 In later years, the song and its B-side, "Just Don't Pay", both written by Jordan, became popular on the Northern Soul scene in the UK.
 However, the relative failure of her career in the US, and her unwillingness to sign an exclusive deal with Arista, led Taylor to retire from the music business for several years.